-A description of a tumor based on how abnormal the cancer cells look under a microscope and how quickly the tumor is likely to grow and spread.
+A description of a tumor based on how abnormal the cancer cells and tissue look under a microscope and how quickly the cancer cells are likely to grow and spread.
 Low-grade cancer cells look more like normal cells and tend to grow and spread more slowly than high-grade cancer cells.
 Grading systems are different for each type of cancer.
 They are used to help plan treatment and determine prognosis.
 Also called grade and histologic grade.

 Source: The National Cancer Institute's Dictionary of Cancer Terms (http://www.cancer.gov/dictionary)